delta-exchange/just-the-docs/docs/tutorials/turbo-options.md

 - **Strike Price:** This is the strike price of the constituent call/ put option of the Turbo option

-- **Knockout Price:** This is the price level the breach of which by the underlying's price leads to immediate expiration of the Turbo opion.
+- **Knockout Price:** This is the price level the breach of which by the underlying's price leads to immediate expiration of the Turbo option.

 Currently, we offer Turbo options only on BTC.
 These options have a lifespan of 1 day.
-Everyday, new Turbo options are listed at 11:55am UTC.
+Every day, new Turbo options are listed at 11:55am UTC.
 The trading in these options begin 5 minutes later at 12pm UTC and unless knocked out, are settled the followed day at 12pm UTC.

 ## Mechanics of Turbo Options